I Corps (Grande Armée): Campaigns

-During the mobilisation by Napoléon in 1803, and the subsequent ordnance reforming the army, the new "Army of Hanover or Armée de Hanovre" was formed in French occupied Hanover.
-This new army was the size of a corps, but under this reorganisation this meant the corps was to be deemed an army (for psychological reasons).
-On 17 June 1805 Jean Baptiste Bernadotte was made Governor of Hanover, and on 29 August 1805 took control of the new I Corps, and remained in this role for another seven years.
+During the mobilisation by Napoléon in 1803, and the subsequent ordnance reforming the army, the new "Army of Hanover or Armée de Hanovre" was formed in French-occupied Hanover.
+This new army was the size of a corps, but under this reorganisation, this meant the corps was to be deemed an army (for psychological reasons).
+On 17 June 1805, Jean Baptiste Bernadotte was made Governor of Hanover, and on 29 August 1805 took control of the new I Corps, and remained in this role for another seven years.

 War of the Third Coalition

-When the War of the Third Coalition was declared, the Army of Hanover was separate from the new Army of Hanover (responsible for the defence of Hanover) and the I Corps.
+When the War of the Third Coalition was declared, the Army of Hanover was separated from the new Army of Hanover (responsible for the defence of Hanover) and the I Corps.
 This new corps was formed as part of what later became the famed Grande Armée.
-On 29 August 1805 the I Corps arrived in Würzburg, and tasked with providing support to the Bavarian Army (now a French ally).
+On 29 August 1805, the I Corps arrived in Würzburg and was tasked with providing support to the Bavarian Army (now a French ally).
 During the famed Ulm campaign, the I Corps formed part of the far left flank, preventing the possible retreat of the Austrians under General Karl Mack von Leiberich.
 As Russian General Mikhail Kutuzov arrived in Eastern Austria/Bavaria, the reality of the situation caused a general retreat towards Moravia, and the I Corps was tasked with ensuring they wouldn't escape.
-This plan however failed, and it was because of this move that the Battle of Austerlitz in-fact went ahead, because of Kutuzov's successful retreat.
+This plan however, failed, and it was because of this move that the Battle of Austerlitz in fact went ahead, because of Kutuzov's successful retreat.

 Below is the order of battle of the corps on the eve of the Grande Armée's crossing of the Rhine into (what is now) Germany.